Financing Your Education

 Budgeting is a continuous process.
 At this stage, work on a "big picture" budget that will include tuition, room and board, transportation, and living expenses.
 Later you can be more specific, taking into consideration all the additional expenses of moving and settling in.
 One very important factor in the "big picture" budget is health insurance, which can be as little as $1,000 annually for an individual or as much as $5,000 for a family.
 Learn More

-Loans are available to international students that are planning to study in the USA, as long as they are planning to attend an approved school and have a US Citizen or permanent resident who can co-sign the loan with them.
+Loans are available to international students that are planning to study in the USA, as long as they are planning to attend an approved school and have a US Citizen or permanent resident who can co-sign the loan with them when required.
 Learn More

 There are hundreds of resources available online that offer scholarships or access to search for scholarships, but not all are legitimate and some are there just to scam students.
 Learn how to spot a scholarship scam and locate the resources that are tried and trusted.
 Learn More